jwuensche/super-duper-palm-tree/Exc1/exc1.md

 ### II Technical motivation of MPLS

-MPLS provides the following benefits to use  (TODO: Clarify):
+MPLS provides the following benefits to use:

 - Reduce effort of looking up entries in huge routing tables
 - Support various network protocols, provide a unique interface for them